 - Individuals who have Alzheimer’s disease will often withdraw from everyone, including friends and family.

-- Life expectancy after diagnoses is typically three to nine years.
+- Life expectancy after diagnosis is typically three to nine years.

 - No one knows the exact cause of Alzheimer’s disease.
-Current research suggests that the roots of Alzheimer’s disease are mostly genetic; genes passed down from the parents.
+Current research suggests that the roots of Alzheimer’s disease are primarily genetic, where genes are passed down from the parents.
 Other potential causes include head injury, depression, and hypertension.
 Some evidence suggests that physical exercise and maintaining a healthy weight could help prevent Alzheimer’s disease.

 - There is currently no treatment to stop or reverse Alzheimer’s disease.